Home Properties Rentals Guides to France Services Directory French News

 Despite the fact the you may relocate permanently from the UK to France, it may well be that you continue to have a liability for UK inheritance tax, as well as French inheritance tax.

-A Double Taxation Treaty that exists between the two countries will ensure that you do not get taxed twice on the same income, but if you retain 'strong links' with the UK or if you have been in France less than three years prior to your death, it may well be deemed by the UK tax authorities that you retain UK domicile, and thereby a liability for UK inheritance tax on your woldwide assets.
+However, if you retain 'strong links' with the UK, or if you have been in France less than three years prior to your death, it may well be deemed by the UK tax authorities that you retain UK domicile, and thereby a liability for UK inheritance tax on your worldwide assets.

 Next: How to Make a Declaration